PlaidWeb/publ-site/content/manual/deploying/self-hosting.md

 The basic premise to configuring any arbitrary httpd to work with Publ:

-* Reverse proxy from your vhost to the UNIX socket
+* Reverse proxy from your vhost to the UNIX socket (or `localhost` port, if UNIX sockets aren't supported)
 * On SSL, add `X-Forwarded-Protocol ssl`
 * Try to preserve the incoming `Host` and set `X-Forwarded-For` if at all possible

+If these are not options, you could see if there is direct support for WSGI from the server instead.
+However, this usually has security implications, especially with regards to how the image rendition cache works; running as a reverse proxy is almost always the preferred approach.